ProgerXP/Notepad2e/README.md

 ![Ctrl+Alt+L - Open Folder](https://github.com/ProgerXP/Notepad2e/raw/master/doc/gif/open-folder.gif)

 ### Line Selection Hotkeys
-Due to their accidental nature, disabled triple-click and triple-**Ctrl+Space** Scintilla behaviour that previously caused selection of the entire line.
-Full line can still be selected with standard **Ctrl+Shift+Space** hotkey, or by clicking on the line number.
+* Triple-click and triple-**Ctrl+Space** in Scintilla select entire line.
+Due to their accidental nature they are disabled in *Notepad 2e*.
+Full line can still be selected with standard **Ctrl+Shift+Space** hotkey or by clicking on the line number (gutter).
+* Single **Ctrl+Space** now selects closest word on the right, ignoring non-word symbols before it.
+If there is none, entire line sans leading whtiespace is selected. #205

 ### Line Gutter
 * Default gutter style was changed from `size:-2;fore:#ff0000` to `size:-1`.